Wednesday, April 30, 2008

 Would You PLEASE Stop That?

-Back in March, I wrote about my husband's pet peeve: my weakness for mild potty humor.
-It just drives him crazy.
+I have a weakness for mild potty humor - said weakness being something my husband C finds less than bearable.
 Now, in honor of his extreme patience with me on that subject, I'll give you a brief run-down of some pet peeves of my own.
 (Needle away at me, if you wish.
 It will make my husband grin uncontrollably!)

 First up is "nucular."
 Yep.
 "Nucular."
 Know what that is?
 Neither do I, because that word does not exist.
 Despite this cold, hard fact, George Bush (the younger) and countless others use it in place of the actual word: nuclear.
 As in nuclear power.
 Nuclear weapons.
 Nuclear physics.
 Nuclear magnetic resonance.
 Neeeewwwww-cleeeeeeee-er.
 Nuclear.
 NOT new-cue-ler.